danvers/critcode24/README.md

 ## Examples

+The repository collects examples and snippets of code that can be found in the Introduction into Critical Code Studies by Mark Marino (https://github.com/markcmarino) - https://mitpress.mit.edu/9780262043656/critical-code-studies/.
+Additionally, the repository includes examples from the seminar "Introduction to Critical Code Studies" at Bielefeld University 2024.
 Here are some examples of critical code studies included in this repository:

 - **Example 1:** A variation of 10 Print in Python